-We need three things to survive, energy, shelter and food.
+We need three things to survive,

 WHAT IS GETTING OFF THE GRID ?